ronpcohen/graph-fraud/README.md

 insert 2 vertices and an edge between them.
 The app will then execute a traversal to return the address for the customer just added.

-# invoke by connecting to node0 and invoking fraud.jar as follows:
+Invoke by connecting to node0 and invoking fraud.jar as follows:

 java -jar fraud.jar

-or
+or optionally specify an the local ip address

 java -jar fraud.jar  <ip address>